CoMakar/CWI/README.md

     ```bash
     make all
-    # or
+    # - or -
     pyinstaller setup.spec
     ```

-4. Navigate to ./dist/ directory to find the executable
+4. Navigate to ./dist/ or ./bin/cwi directory to find the executable

     ```bash
-    cd bin
+    cd ./bin/cwi
-    cwi sos
+    ./cwi sos
-    # or
+    # - or -
+    cd ./dist
     ./cwi sos
     ```